onzfonz/comp227/src/content/0/en/part0b.md

 The mechanism of invoking event handlers is very common in JavaScript.
 Event handler functions are called [callback](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) functions.
-The application code does not invoke the functions itself, but the runtime environment - the browser, invokes the function at an appropriate time when the **event** has occurred.
+The application code does not invoke the functions itself, but the runtime environment.
+The *browser invokes* the function at an appropriate time when the **event** has occurred.

 ### Document Object Model or DOM